-The odds to win the 2020 Preakness Stakes are now available.
+The odds to win the 2021 Preakness Stakes aren't yet available.
 Be aware that the Preakness Stakes odds are subject to change, and we will update this page accordingly.
-The odds were last updated on June 23, 2020:
+The odds were last updated on October 6, 2020:

-145th running of the Preakness was scheduled for May 16, 2020, at historic Pimlico Race Course in Baltimore, Maryland, USA.
+The 146th running of the Preakness is scheduled for May 2021, at the historic Pimlico Race Course in Baltimore, Maryland, USA.
 The run for the Woodlawn Vase has attracted a large field of 13 hopeful runners.
-The pandemic postponed the date of the race and we must wait for a new date to be announced.

 Pony bettors can take a shot at Triple Crown horse racing action in the futures market below.
 It's a prime opportunity to buy rich prices as Bodog and other top racebooks list them until the field leaves the gate.